 Give them the logistics behind the introduction or abolition of a product and they’re going to support the decision.
 Even if an employee disagrees with something happening in the salon, if the leadership is transparent, that employee will not be against change.
 Transparency alleviates anxiety of the unknown and provides hope for what’s to come.
 Being transparent will also help establish trust and encourage teamwork.

 Teamwork: Nothing keeps a person loyal to their job longer than a sense of investment in that business’s success.
-If you want to keep the mental health of your salon team high, give them a sense of purpose and belonging.
+If you want to keep the mental health of your salon team high, give everyone a sense of purpose and belonging.

 Some successful salons have even gone so far as team-based pay and tip sharing.
 Do what’s best for your business but make sure whatever you’re doing helps all of the professionals within the business feel a sense of investment and pride that the salon’s success is also their success.